jp555soul/oceanographic-platform/README.md

 - **Zoom and pan** for detailed exploration

 ### 3. **AI Analysis**
-- Use the floating chat button to open BlueAI
+- Use the floating chat button to open CubeAI
 - Ask questions about current conditions
 - Request forecasts and safety assessments
 - Analyze specific stations or parameters